convince-project/AS2FM/docs/source/tutorials.rst

 This example models a simple system with a battery that is continuously drained and, once it reaches a certain level, an alarm is triggered.
 A behavior tree continuously monitor the alarm topic and, once it is triggered, recharges the battery to its full level before starting the draining process again.

-The following image gives an overview of the complete system:
+The image below gives an overview of an exemplary system to be model-checked.

 .. image:: graphics/scxml_tutorial_ros_example_w_bt.drawio.svg
     :width: 800